jprobinson/newshound/np_extractor/README.md

 This library expects the following Python modules to be installed:

 - nltk
-- nltk's brown corpora and tokenizers
+- nltk's brown corpora, stopwords and punkt tokenizers
+- simplejson